Qwen 2.5 Coder vs DeepSeek V3: Best LLM for Coders 2026

 ❓ I have a 16GB MacBook Air.
 Can I run Qwen 32B?

-The 32B model (even quantized) needs about 20-22GB of unified memory just to load.
+The Qwen 32B RAM requirements for Ollama (even quantized) need about 20-22GB of unified memory just to load.
 Your Mac will use “Swap Memory” (SSD), making it run at 1 word per second.
-For 16GB machines, please use Qwen 2.5 Coder 7B or stick to DeepSeek API.
+For 16GB machines, please use Qwen 2.5 Coder 7B or stick to the DeepSeek API.

 ❓ Is DeepSeek V3 really free?